jotform/api-use-cases/import-submissions/README.md

 *View the [import-submissions source](https://github.com/jotform/api-use-cases/tree/master/import-submissions).*

-Import Submissions imports data from .CSV and Microsft Excel files and submits them to JotForm via the PHP API.
+Import Submissions imports data from .CSV and Microsoft Excel files and submits them to JotForm via the PHP API.

 You can see the script in action [here](http://www.jotform.com/import-submissions).